 - connect with services in their community to address their legal issues and the complex vulnerabilities which led to their criminalisation

 - overcome barriers to community engagement and inclusion through the development of pro-social connections, and

 - reduce the likelihood of custodial outcomes (whether on remand or sentence) and ultimately to avoid reoffending

 Pathways Out of the Justice System for Women in Regional Victoria

 Law and Advocacy Centre for Women

-Improving access to holistic, gender-informed legal and support services for women in regional Victoria who are at risk of entrenchment in the criminal justice system.
+This project aims to improve access to holistic, legal and support services for women in regional Victoria, particularly Mildura/Swan Hill, who are at risk of entrenchment in the criminal justice system.

-More information on the above grants are available from the Grants Program Administrator.
+More information about these grants is available from the Grants Program.